Launching Stable, Building for What Comes Next

 Building for Autonomy

 Alongside the site redesign, I built two interconnected design systems.
-The first was a full design system for the internal creative team, covering typography, color, components, and promotional frameworks.
-The second was a section layout system for merchandising and marketing teams, defining approved layouts, responsive standards, and guardrails for content deployment.
+The first was a full design system for the internal creative team, covering components, typography, and color.
+The second was a section layout system for content and marketing teams, defining approved layouts, responsive standards, and guardrails for content deployment.

 After implementation, I trained both teams on usage, constraints, and tradeoffs.
-For the first time, teams could quickly mockup homepage and promotional updates independently, giving everyone visibility into site changes before they went live.
-The design systems reduced the time and friction involved in campaign execution, cutting marketing execution time by 50%.
+For the first time, teams could mock up homepage and content updates independently, giving everyone visibility into site changes before they went live.
+The design systems reduced the time and friction involved in execution, cutting marketing execution time by 50%.

 Outcomes